 Use these to discover what sounds best for your song.
 In other words, you’ll be fiddling with the EQ, treble, and bass controls.

 The more settings you have in your EQ, the more you must modify them.
-Cuts, EQ boosts, and treble enhancements will all be required to get the sound you want.
+Cuts, EQ boosts, and treble enhancements will all be required to get your desired sound.

-Check to see if high notes are clear without becoming dominant by playing it.
-Also, the mid-range notes are warm but not muddy, the bass is robust but not overpowering.
+Check to see if high notes are clear without becoming dominant by playing them.
+Also, the mid-range notes are warm but not muddy; the bass is robust but not overpowering.

 You’ve finished the job you set out to do.

-Answer: The frequency ranges from 20 Hz to 160 Hz.
-The optimal frequency range for boosting the bass is between 50 and 80 Hz, which sounds full and strong.
+The frequency ranges from 20 Hz to 160 Hz.
+The optimal frequency range for boosting the bass is between 50 and 80 Hz, which sounds complete and robust.